sdqali/site/content/blog/2025-11-24-using-github-and-bitbucket-issues-for-comments-on-static-sites.markdown

 ghissueid: 150
 bbissueid: 143
 ---
 One thing that statically generated sites like this typically lack is a commenting system.
-There are solutions like discourse that you can embed, but then the commenter will need to create an account there, and you now have one more dependency.
+There are solutions like Disqus that you can embed, but then the commenter will need to create an account there, and you now have one more dependency.
 Sometimes, that is a perfectly reasonable approach.

 I came up with an approach [^1] that uses GitHub issues (and Bitbucket issues - but more about that later) to host comments.
 Since this site is hosted on GitHub, and most people who would leave a comment on this site have a GitHub account, it doesn't feel like another account to sign up for.
 And for those who don't have a GitHub account, the approach supports Bitbucket as well.